matplotlib/CZI_2024-06_mpl/proposal.md

 We have implemented several larger projects, including changing build systems to Meson, overhauling our website, and moving compiled extensions to pybind11.
-We identified several medium size projects, such as adding a new GTK4 backend (with high DPI support), completing font fallback work started by our Google Summer of Code student, and writing our mission statement.
+We completed several medium size projects, such as adding a new GTK4 backend (with high DPI support), completing font fallback work started by our Google Summer of Code student, and writing our mission statement.
 Two additional medium-size projects are in progress and expected to be completed by the end of